picoded/JavaCommons-dstack/src/main/java/picoded/dstack/README.md

 	//
 	// sys.DStack.namespace
 	//
-	// Declearation of namespace relation to the providers
+	// Declaration of namespace relation to the providers
 	//
 	"namespace" : [
 		{